-These Baked Blueberry Streusel Donuts are mixed up in one bowl, and are full of fresh, juicy blueberries.
-Top these pillowy soft donuts with a cinnamon sugar streusel and prepare to fall in love.
+Blueberry Donuts are mixed up in one bowl, and are full of fresh, juicy blueberries.
+Top these pillowy soft homemade donuts with a cinnamon sugar streusel and prepare to fall in love.
 Serve these with coffee for brunch!

-- Baked Donuts – These donuts are baked, not fried, which makes this recipe super easy and achievable for all skill levels!
+- Baked Donuts – These are easy baked donuts instead of fried donuts, which makes this recipe super achievable for any skill level!

-- Fresh Blueberries – Every bite is full of fresh, juicy blueberries!
+- Fresh Blueberries – Every bite is full of fresh, juicy blueberry flavor!

 - Cinnamon Streusel – The topping has just the right amount of crunch to compliment the pillowy soft texture of the donuts.